PantelisAndrianakis/Breezy/documentation/language/one-class-per-file.md

 # One Class Per File - No Headers, Ever

-Breezy takes the Java/C# approach to project structure and pushes it further: **one class per `.bzy` file**, with the file name matching the class.
+Breezy takes the Java/C# approach to project structure and pushes it further: **one class per `.bzy` file is the recommended layout** (file name matching the class), though the compiler lets you put several classes in one file when that reads better.
 There are **no header files, no forward declarations, no `#include`, and no hand-written imports**.
 You write logic, not boilerplate.

 ← [Back to the guide](../guide.md)

 ---

-## The rule
+## The recommended layout

 Each class lives in its own file, named after the class: